Hamish McLennan: Career

 McLennan attended Sydney Church of England Grammar School in Sydney.
 He began his advertising career in Sydney, working for the George Patterson Bates firm, and there he pursued a career in Account Management.
 In 1994, he moved to Bates Hong Kong as the International Client Services Director.
 He relocated to that agency's Sydney office before being appointed (at age 32) as the managing director of George Patterson Bates Melbourne, and in 1999 he was named National Managing Director.

 In 2002, he moved to Young & Rubicam as chairman and CEO of Young & Rubicam Australia/New Zealand.
 The agency embarked on a drive that saw it lead all agencies for two consecutive years in terms of new business revenue conversion.
 At the same time, it claimed a number of Cannes Grand Prix awards and built a market-leading digital practice upon their new client Telstra – Australia's largest telecommunications carrier.
 He then led the acquisition of his former agency to form George Patterson Y&R, the marketing communications group.
 In 2006, WPP's founder Martin Sorrell appointed him chairman and CEO of Young & Rubicam globally.
 Under his leadership, the firm won global clients like LG, Bacardi, Dell, Goldman Sachs and Virgin Atlantic.

 For more than a year McLennan worked with News Corporation executive chair Rupert Murdoch as executive vice president, Office of the chairman, News Corporation.
 In March 2013 McLennan was appointed as CEO and managing director of Ten Network Holdings, replacing James Warburton.
 McLennan reshaped the audience strategy and revitalized the network's fortunes by implementing new sports and reality TV programming.
 In 2015, he left Ten Network Holdings ahead of a corporate transaction.
 In 2018, McLennan acquired a number of data and digital businesses at REA Group.
 In 2019, he was named Chairman of HT&E, operator of ARN, Australia's leading radio network.
 In June 2019, he was named deputy chair of Magellan Financial Group, at firm in Australia with $104 billion under management.
 He became chairman of Magellan in February 2022.

+In 2020, McLennan joined the board of gambling company Light & Wonder.
+In April 2026, McLennan was named the incoming chairman of DroneShield, an Australian counter-drone technology company.